 - Mustard, Mayonnaise, and Apple Cider Vinegar: The mayo gives the potato salad its creamy, smooth texture, the mustard gives it a little bit of a spicy kick.
 Vinegar helps to reinforce the mustard and brightens the flavor.
 I use both yellow mustard and Dijon in my Deviled Egg Potato Salad recipe.

 - Red Onions, Celery, and Dill Relish: The onions and celery not only provide a nice texture but enhance the flavor as well.
-Dill relish adds the sweetness and a little tartness to the potato salad.
+Dill relish adds sweetness and a little tartness to the potato salad.

 - Seasonings: ‘Deviled’ in culinary terms roughly means something with a hot and spicy seasoning to it.
 The red onions and mustard are the beginning of the Deviled spice mix, black pepper, smoked paprika, and Sriracha sauce round it out.